Zetison/badger/README.md

 ## TODO

-- Accept multiple template files.
-- More flexible definition of command to run.
 - More output formats (e.g. runnable Python/Matlab code, CSV, pure text).
 - Easy access to commonly used regexps.